linux-cultist/venv-selector.nvim/README.md

         show_telescope_search_type = true,         -- shows which of the searches found which venv in telescope telescope_filter_type = "substring"        -- when you type something in telescope, filter by "substring" or "character" telescope_active_venv_color = "#00FF00"    -- The color of the active venv in telescope picker = "auto",                           -- The picker to use.
-Valid options are "telescope", "fzf-lua", "native", or "auto" }
+Valid options are "telescope", "fzf-lua", "native", or "auto" icon = "",                                -- The icon to use in the picker for each item }
 }
 ```